 INJUNCTIVE RELIEF LINKS

 Sections 206 and 212 of the Act authorize local governments to create local procedures that establish local boards called “mini-PERBs” to handle certain of their own labor relations matters.
 The local mini-PERBs have jurisdiction similar to PERB’s except as to the handling of improper practice charges.
 The New York City Board of Collective Bargaining, however, has improper practice jurisdiction.
 Counsel’s Office is responsible for ensuring that the practices and procedures of these local agencies are substantially equivalent to PERB’s.
-There are currently mini-PERB’s in the Town of Hempstead and Suffolk County.
+There are currently a mini-PERB in the Town of Hempstead.

 LOCAL PROCEDURES LINKS